-20 credit modules are timetabled to run over a 12-week period, starting in September (Autumn Semester), January (Spring Semester) and April (Extended Semester).
-You have the option to vary your pace of study and to complete the modules within a 2-year period.
+20 credit modules are timetabled to run over a 12-week period, starting in September (Autumn Semester) or January (Spring Semester).
+You have the option to vary your pace of study and to complete the modules within a 1-2 year period.